 What reviewers aren't keen on

 When we filtered through the Amazon reviews, there were four common complaints.
 A) the plastic handle can get hot, b) it can develop rust within a few months of use, c) the bottom is prone to chipping, and d) the spout can melt!
 When it comes to cleaning, the kettle needs to be hand-washed, and because of the enameled exterior it can mark and smudge quite easily.
-Also, if you've got an induction hob, you do need to be a little more careful.
-For example, you should avoid using the 'boost' function, and shouldn't rely on the automatic switch-off function either.
-Got a gas hob?
+Also, if you've got an induction stove, you do need to be a little more careful.
+For example, you should avoid using the "boost" function, and shouldn't rely on the automatic switch-off function either.
+Got a gas stove?
 Be mindful not to set the open flame too high or else you might damage the plastic casing around the spout.

 The Premier Housewares Stainless Steel Whistling Kettle is the second most affordable option in our lineup, and its large capacity is perfect for generous servings of tea.